-FEMA recently announced that under the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 and the American Rescue Plan Act of 2021, FEMA will provide financial assistance for COVID-19-related funeral expenses incurred after January 20, 2020.
+FEMA recently updated their Coronavirus Response and Relief Supplemental Appropriations Act of 2021 and the American Rescue Plan Act of 2021.
+FEMA will provide financial assistance for COVID-19-related funeral expenses incurred after January 20, 2020.
 The maximum financial assistance will be $9,000 per funeral.
+On June 29, 2021, the policy change will allow applicants to submit a statement or letter from the death certificate’s certifying official, medical examiner, or coroner that attributes the death to COVID-19 fatalities that occurred between Jan.
+20 and May 16, 2020.

 The requirements for reimbursement: